 Languages and General Studies

-To be a leading Department that is committed to increasing the Literacy level of Nigerians, Africans and the world in general.
+The vision of the Department of Languages and General Studies is to be a leading Department of languages that is committed to increasing the literacy level of Nigerians, Africans and the World in general.

 Philosophy and Objectives